marcusoftnet/marcusoftnet.github.io/_posts/2014-12-12-what-ive-learned-from-how-to-measure-anything.md

 ---
 layout: post
-title: "What I've learned from 'How to measure anything'"
+title: What I've learned from 'How to measure anything'
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2014-12-13
 tags:
 - Agile